Mark Pulliam: Lawyer, Writer, and Activist

 09:54.86 – Mark Pulliam

-At the end of the day sort of a door was slammed in our face and and so because you know we had wanted to participate and become part of the republican party when that avenue was closed to us.
-We decided.
-You know first to create this Facebook page blunt county conservative sentinel which now has over 2100 followers and then set up an organization called the blunt county conservative coalition which started having monthly meetings.
+At the end of the day sort of a door was slammed in our face and and so because we had wanted to participate and become part of the republican party when that avenue was closed to us.
+We decided first to create this Facebook page blunt county conservative sentinel which now has over 2100 followers and then set up an organization called the blunt county conservative coalition which started having monthly meetings.
 And we did that for the better part of 3 years just to try to get the ball rolling with community activism.
-Get people to start paying attention to what was going on to get involved and get engaged and so we did that and.
-We sort of reached a point where we’re waiting to see if there’s enough time to form a true grassroots participation because you know what my wife and I were doing is basically having these monthly meetings bring in speakers and I would.
-You know, talk to the audience but 1 person can’t change the political direction of a county.
-It.
-It requires a movement, it requires broad-based community participation and I have over the last four years sort of become.
+Get people to start paying attention to what was going on to get involved and get engaged and so we did that and we sort of reached a point where we’re waiting to see if there’s enough time to form a true grassroots participation because what my wife and I were doing is basically having these monthly meetings bring in speakers and I would.
+Talk to the audience but one person can’t change the political direction of a county.
+It requires a movement, broad-based community participation and I have over the last four years sort of become.

 11:24.27 – Mark Pulliam

-Identified at least in the establishment’s mind as a troublemaker and so this grassroots coalition if 1 is going to coalesce has to have a public face that is not my public face and so I’m kind of hoping that somebody will step up and.
+Identified at least in the establishment’s mind as a troublemaker and so this grassroots coalition if one is going to coalesce has to have a public face, that is not my public face and so I’m kind of hoping that somebody will step up and..

 11:27.97 – Brian David Crane